ZenossDevGuide/ZenPacks.community.DirFile/README.rst

   - fileDirName
   - fileRegex
-  - monitoring_templates set to [File, FileXml] where File is shipped as part of zenpack.yaml and FileXml, containing custom datasource netries, is shipped in objects.xml.
+  - monitoring_templates set to [File, FileXml] where File is shipped as part of zenpack.yaml and FileXml, containing custom datasource metrics, is shipped in objects.xml.

 where DirFileDevice -> contains many Dir components -> contains many File components